knownasnaffy/nvim/README.md

 > [!IMPORTANT]
 > This is a hard fork of nvim-lua/kickstart.nvim and has a lot of structural and plugin choice change.
 I haven't found the time yet to update the readme but it should provide the necessary guidelines to get this config working on any machine (most probably).
+>
+> Caught up with upstream on 23 May 2025

 ## Introduction